Azure/AKS/examples/fleet/kuard/README.md

 * Download `kubeconfig` files for member clusters as `member1`, `member2`, and `member3` respectively.

 ## Objectives
-* Deploy a Kuard demo application with an internal load balancer service in the member clusters and export the service.
+* Deploy a Kuard demo application with a `ClusterIP` type service in the member clusters and export the service.
 * Expose fleet-wide endpoints from exported services with a multi-cluster service.

 ## Steps